LMLK-seal/DiffusioNetwork/README.md

 DiffusioNetwork is a Python application that provides a user-friendly interface for generating images using various Stable Diffusion models.
 It allows users to input prompts, select different models, and adjust various parameters to create unique images.

+Important Note: DiffusioNetwork is designed to be 100% offline and private once set up.
+However, it requires an initial download of the chosen Stable Diffusion model.
+After this initial download, the application operates entirely on your local machine, ensuring your prompts and generated images remain private and secure.

 ## Features

 - Select from multiple pre-trained Stable Diffusion models